Alcohol Addiction Treatment & Rehab Programs

 This counseling approach helps people resolve ambivalent feelings about entering treatment and stopping their alcohol use by invoking internally motivated change.7 MET typically involves an initial assessment, followed by 2 to 4 individual treatment sessions with a therapist during which coping and cessation strategies are discussed.7

-Alcoholics Anonymous (AA) and other 12-step and self-help programs consist of people in recovery who provide a safe space to discuss experiences, hope, current real-life struggles, and future goals.8 These programs are free and can complement professional treatment for AUD.7, 8 While these programs vary, many can be beneficial during recovery as they offer additional community and social support.7
+Alcoholics Anonymous (AA) and other 12-step and self-help programs consist of people in recovery who provide a safe space to discuss experiences, hope, current real-life struggles, and future goals.8 These programs are free and can complement professional alcohol use disorder treatment.7, 8 While these programs vary, many can be beneficial during recovery as they offer additional community and social support.7

 Marital and Family Counseling

-This type of counseling includes marital partners and other members of the family in the alcohol treatment process to improve and repair family relationships.6 Research suggests that familial support can lead to better patient outcomes and help patients maintain abstinence.6
+This type of alcohol addiction counseling includes marital partners and other members of the family in the treatment process to improve and repair family relationships hurt by alcohol addiction.6 Research suggests that familial support can lead to better patient outcomes and help patients maintain abstinence.6

-For many patients, medications are an important and necessary component of treatment.7 Medications may be useful at varying stages of alcohol addiction treatment to help patients reduce withdrawal symptoms, stay in treatment, and prevent relapse.1
+For many patients, medications are an important and necessary component of treatment.7 Medications used in alcohol treatment may be useful at varying stages of care to help patients reduce withdrawal symptoms, stay in treatment, and prevent relapse.1

 There are 3 medications approved by the Federal Drug Administration (FDA) for the treatment of alcohol dependence, including:7

-- Acamprosate: Acamprosate, also known as Campral®, may reduce protracted withdrawal symptoms such as anxiety, depression, insomnia, and restlessness.
+- Acamprosate: Acamprosate, also known as Campral®, may reduce protracted withdrawal symptoms such as anxiety, insomnia, restlessness, and depression from alcohol.
 It is intended to help patients maintain abstinence.

 - Disulfiram: Disulfiram, also known as Antabuse®, causes an adverse reaction when combined with alcohol, which is intended to help a person avoid drinking.
 Reactions can include flushing, nausea, and palpitations.